Monday Accident & Lessons Learned: Hospitals Adopt a Best Practice from 1935

 The answer was simple: a checklist.
 Actually, four checklists.
 At first, pilots resisted.
-But it’s hard to argue with the evidence that checklists really helped avoid common errors and kept planes from crashing.
+But it’s hard to argue with the evidence that checklists helped avoid common errors and keep planes from crashing.
 Now, aviation checklists are a staple of the professional pilot.

 I would argue that medicine became too complex to rely on doctors’ or nurses’ memories long ago.
-Hospitals need to adopt the best practices that are the staple of high performing organizations (for example, aviation or nuclear power).
-It is far past the time that standard practices and checklists should have been adopted to stop sentinel events.
-Especially when a twelve-year study published in the January 2009 issue of the New England Journal of Medicine shows a 40% reduction in accidental deaths when hospitals use checklists.
+Hospitals must adopt the best practices that are the staple of high-performing organizations (for example, aviation or nuclear power).
+It is far past the time that standard practices and checklists should have been adopted to stop sentinel events, especially when a twelve-year study published in the January 2009 issue of the New England Journal of Medicine shows a 40% reduction in accidental deaths when hospitals use checklists.

 That’s just one of the best practices that should be adopted immediately to improve performance in the healthcare industry.
 Another?
 TapRooT® Root Cause Analysis.